Top 10 Clinical Placement Tips For Nursing Students

 8. Put your hand up for opportunities to learn

 If your Nurse asks you “do you want to do this” ALWAYS, ALWAYS say YES.
 Even if it terrifies you.
 This is your opportune moment to learn!
 And someone is willing to teach you.
-NEVER say Not an opportunity to learn because you’re scared or because you’ve never done it before.
+NEVER say no to an opportunity to learn because you’re scared or because you’ve never done it before.
 The more exposure you get the more confident you will be in your Nursing practice.

 9. Be aware that Nurses work in different ways